bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

  - Disconnection of a transmission line in Germany for the transport of a ship approved by the local TSO.
  - The local TSO approved to advance the disconnection later that day, but the commercial flows remained unchanged.
  - Some lines were critically loaded because of the line disconnection and a fast increase of load consumption led to a cascading event.
- - European interconnected network has been splitted into 3 islands.
+ - European interconnected network has been split into 3 islands.

 <p align="center">
 <img src=figures_aclt/EuropeBlackOut.png width="280" height="200" />